 This is a loan, so ideally you’ll get your money back.
 Kiva boasts a 96.6% repayment rate, so chances are good that you’ll get your money back.
 However, there’s no guarantee when you’ll be repaid, or that you’ll be repaid at all.
 So there’s a bit of a risk here.

 A minimum funding of $25 is required, and the transaction will be processed through PayPal.
 Kiva will pay the PayPal fee.
 You will not earn interest on the loan you provide.

 Add Authorized Users

-You can add trusted friends or family as authorized users on your credit cards.
-Any purchases that authorized users make with their cards will count towards minimum spending requirements, and will earn rewards too.
+You can add trusted friends or family members as authorized users on your credit cards.
+Any purchases that authorized users make with their cards will count toward minimum spending requirements, and will earn rewards too.